4n0nymou3/cf-vless-config-builder/README_EN.md

 ### Bypass Sanctions

-Independent of the Bypass rules above, this section lets you route services that block Iranian IPs because of sanctions (not local filtering) directly, using a dedicated DNS: OpenAI, Google AIs, Anthropic, xAI, Microsoft, Oracle, Docker, Adobe, Epic Games, Intel, AMD, Nvidia, Asus, HP, and Lenovo.
+Independent of the Bypass rules above (the "Routing Rules" section further up), this section lets you route services that block Iranian IPs because of sanctions (not local filtering) directly, using a dedicated DNS: OpenAI, Google AIs, Anthropic, xAI, Microsoft, Oracle, Docker, Adobe, Epic Games, Intel, AMD, Nvidia, Asus, HP, and Lenovo.
 The anti-sanction DNS box above these checkboxes defaults to 178.22.122.100 (Shecan) and can be changed to any DNS you prefer.
 This feature is entirely client-side and has no effect on the Worker/Pages code.

 Right below these checkboxes, a separate text box called "Custom Anti-Sanction Domains" is also available — for specific sanctioned domains or services not covered by the 15 categories above.
 Domains entered here are, unlike the "Custom Bypass Rules" box further down, both routed directly and resolved using the same anti-sanction DNS above.
 Note: this box only accepts domains (not IPs or CIDRs), since DNS only resolves domains and has no meaning for a raw IP — use the boxes below for IP/CIDR.